babsgosgens/persistentgrid/README.md

 * tables,
 * buttons,

-as well as a number of helper functions and mixins, among which helpers for an adapted version of vertical rhythm that I find more true to the nature of a conventional grid.
+as well as a number of helper functions and mixins.

 All elements are setup to include a vertical rhythm and I am also doctoring a way to impose the vertical rhythm on images.
 Work in progress.